nikija/public/content/users/commander-web/introduction.md

 ## Multi-property Environment

-If you are the Manager for multiple hotels, all using Mews Systems, you will be able to have all your hotels combined under 1 login for all your employees.
+If you are the manager for multiple hotels, all using Mews Systems, you will be able to have all your hotels combined under 1 login for all your employees.

 When the Admin of the hotel is creating profiles for the different users, you will need to create a user in each hotel.
 When you create a user in 2 or more hotels with the exact same e-mail address, the system will recognize this, and add the icon of a building on the top of the screen.
 When you select the building, it will give you an option to select all connected hotels, and you can instantly switch between properties.

+Guest profiles, Travel Agent Profiles and Company Profiles are shared across all hotels in the multi-property environment.

 ## Messages